StevenBoscarine/jboss-javaee6-webapp/readme.txt

   ./asadmin start-domain domain1

  NOTE:
- NetBeans will start the Derby database automatically when it starts GlassFish.
+ NetBeans starts the Derby database automatically when it starts up GlassFish.
+ If you have the GlassFish Tools Eclipse plug-in, you have to enable this feature.
+Select Window > Preferences > GlassFish Server Preferences and check "Start JavaDB database process when Starting GlassFish Server"

  Now you can either deploy the target/jboss-javaee6-webapp-src.war through the web-based GlassFish admininstration console, or you can again use asadmin: